oomie/CLproject2/README.md

 ```

-### Nedb Data Base
+### Nedb Database

 In order to display the drawing the users are submitting we needed to store the canvas as an image in a database.
-To do this we had to convert the images to DataURLs and turn it into a Base64 string in the client-side code.
-And stored it in a button that will then be used to post these drawing.
+To do this we had to convert the images to DataURLs and turn it into a Base64 string to store in NEDB.
+We stored the client-side code in a button that will then be used to post these drawings and save them to the DB.

 ```
   let postButton = document.getElementById("post-btn");